jeanmi151/gaia/README.md

 - the job queue to run the checks in background tasks : [celery 5.2] (https://docs.celeryq.dev/en/v5.2.6/)
 - interaction with the sql database: [sqlalchemy 1.4](https://docs.sqlalchemy.org/en/14/)
 - interaction with the WMS/WFS/WMTS/CSW services: [owslib](https://owslib.readthedocs.io/en/latest/)
+- serializing the capabilities of the services: [jsonpickle](https://jsonpickle.github.io/)
-- caching the capabilities to those services [redis](https://redis.io/docs/latest/develop/connect/clients/python/redis-py/)
+- and finally caching them: [redis](https://redis.io/docs/latest/develop/connect/clients/python/redis-py/)

+with this caching, we avoid hammering the remote OGC services continually asking them for a capabilities document that might be expensive to produce sometimes.

 ## integration